anc2001/anc2001.github.io/content/projects/flip/index.md

 At every time step the particle positions are saved.
 Triangle meshes are then reconstructed from the point cloud data by converting it to a Signed Distance Field and applying the Marching Cubes algorithm.
 We used Blender to render each frame.

-## Results
-Shown in order
-- PIC only
-- FLIP only
-- Mix of both
-- Water sources: spout
-- Water sources: fountain
-- Curl
-- Solid interaction with bunny :rabbit2:
-- A reinterpreted legendary scene :)

-{{< youtube wCsaSCDQsKA >}}